Parker graduates celebrate high school's melodies

 They also sprinkled in some not-so-common quotes for inspiration.

-Quoting Michael Scott from “The Office,” Arend told the graduates, “You have no idea how high we can fly.”
+Quoting Michael Scott from “The Office,” Yerke told the graduates, “You have no idea how high we can fly.”

 Culture Club